NajwaLaabid/Denoising-sc-RNA-seq/Readme.md

 # Warnings & Future Work
 * A GPU is recommended for training the model.
 * The [DCA](https://github.com/theislab/dca/) library has old dependencies.
 The notebook executing DCA code installs the specific versions required of the libraries in the first line.
 * TODO: figure out why Google Colab seems to have a bit of trouble processing the *R* simulation script.
-It is recommended to run generate data on your local machine for now.
+It is recommended to generate the data on your local machine for now.
 * TODO: rewrite the loss function to be compatible with TF 2.0.
 Currently disabling eager execution provides a quick fix to the problem (as shown in `experiments.ipynb`).

 # References